 Kevin Ellis, Managing Partner, graduated in Industrial Economics from Nottingham University, joined the firm in 1984 and he became a partner in 1996.
 Before he joined the Executive Board in 2008 he headed up our Business Recovery Services.

 Stephanie Hyde, Head of Regions, graduated from Brunel University with a Mathematics and Management degree.
-She joined the firm in1995 and became a partner in 2006.
+She joined the firm in 1995 and became a partner in 2006.
 Before joining the Executive Board in 2011 she led our Assurance practice in Reading.
 She has also led our mid-cap segment in the South East.
+Stephanie has worked in a number of our offices in the UK on clients ranging from private businesses through to FTSE100 companies.

 Margaret Cole, General Counsel, joined the FSA in July 2005 as Director of Enforcement.
 She is a graduate in Law from New Hall, Cambridge and is a solicitor with over 20 years' experience in private practice, specialising in commercial litigation with an emphasis on financial services.
 She is also qualified as a Mediator with CEDR and the ADR Group.
 From 1990 to 1995 Margaret was a Partner with Stephenson Harwood, where she was responsible for the recovery actions in relation to the Maxwell Pension Funds on behalf of the Pension Funds Trustee.
 In 1995 she joined the London Office of international law firm White & Case to found and head its Dispute Resolution Department.
 In 2009 Margaret took over responsibility for the FSA's Financial Crime Division which merged with the Enforcement Division.
 In 2010 she joined the FSA's Board as Managing Director, Enforcement and Financial Crime.
 In April 2011 she assumed Interim responsibility for the new Conduct Business Unit which formed the core of the new Financial Conduct Authority.
 Until 2011 she also served as a Non Executive Director of the National Skills Academy Financial Services.
 Margaret joined PwC as a partner in September 2012 to take over the role of General Counsel on the Executive Board.